 There is a joke that there is an app for everything and it is no surprise that there are dozens of apps available for managing and reducing stress, as the meditation and self-care space is a booming sector right now.

-So you don’t have to spend ages looking for the right apps, we’ve checked out and written brief reviews for 20 of the very best that offer guided meditation, stress relief games and all kinds of resources for stress and related conditions such as anxiety, depression, panic attacks and insomnia of them right here.
+So you don’t have to spend ages looking for the right ones, we’ve checked out and written brief reviews for 20 of the very best apps for stress relief.
+They are quite varied – there are apps that offer guided meditation, stress relief games and all kinds of resources for stress and related conditions such as anxiety, depression, panic attacks and insomnia.

 Here we go then . . .